 See you in the Spring 2024 semester.

 My path to teaching engineering at Cabrillo College started when I was in elementary school in New York City.
 I have always wanted to be a teacher.
-I liked math and always enjoyed helping my friends with math.
-When I hit high school; however, so many girls were choosing teaching and nursing as careers.
-I wanted to be different and pursue something more unique.
-Since I liked math and science and was intrigued by structures, I decided to study civil engineering.
-Civil Engineering has many specialties.
-I liked geotechnical engineering, so I choose this career path.
+I loved math and always enjoyed helping my friends with math.
+When I hit high school; however, so many girls were choosing teaching and nursing as careers and I wanted to be different and pursue something more unique.
+Since I liked math and science and was intrigued by structures, I decided to study civil engineering and attended Polytechnic Institute of New York (now New York University).
+The specialty of civil engineering that I became most interested in during college was geotechnical engineering, so I choose this career path.
 Maybe it was all those years as a kid playing in the dirt that I decided to be a geotechnical engineer.

-When I hit graduate school and had the opportunity to teach, I loved it.
-And, it was at that point that I decided that I wanted to teach engineering.
+When I hit graduate school at University of Maryland, I had the opportunity to teach college engineering courses and I loved it.
+It was at that point that I decided that I wanted to teach engineering.
 Since it was important to me to bring real world engineering into the classroom, I worked as an engineer for seven years in the areas of surveying, construction, civil, and geotechnical engineering.

-Once I moved to California, I learned about the community college system.
+Once I moved to California, I learned about the community college (CC) system.
 Its emphasis on teaching rather than on research made me realize that I wanted to teach engineering at a CC.
-While living in Santa Cruz County, I started teaching part time at a number of CCs in the Bay Area.
-In 1995, I landed the full-time position teaching engineering at Cabrillo.
+While living in Santa Cruz County, I started teaching part time at a number of CCs in the Bay Area and in 1995, I landed the full-time position teaching engineering at Cabrillo.
 I viewed this as a great achievement for all my hard work.

 I am the first in my family to attend college and I owe all my successes to my education and to people who have supported me along the way .
-I received a BS in Civil Engineering from Polytechnic Institute of New York (which is now part of New York University, NYU) and a MS in Geotechnical Engineering from University of Maryland, College Park.
-And, I am a California licensed civil engineer (license no. 49538).
+I received a BS in Civil Engineering and an MS in Civil Engineering, Geotechnical; and I am a California licensed civil engineer (license no. 49538).